Amund211/prism/README.md

 ## Description
 Prism is an open source stats overlay for Hypixel Bedwars (not associated).
 Prism will detect the players in your lobby as they join and when you type `/who`, and automatically show you their stats.
-The overlay can be extended with the [Antisniper API](https://antisniper.net) (not associated) to denick some nicked players and display estimated winstreaks.
+The overlay can be extended with the [Antisniper API](https://antisniper.net) (not associated) to display estimated winstreaks.

 ## Qualities
 - Automatic party and lobby detection